Education

 YAPP Charitable Trust

-Education is one of five themes for this trust, which offers grants up to £3,000 per year for three years to registered charities with a total annual expenditure of less than £40,000.
-The Trust has a particular interest in people who are educationally disadvantaged, whether adults or children.
-It will only fund core running costs, and prefers to fund existing projects when other funding is coming to an end.
+Education is one of five themes for this trust, which offers grants of up to £3,000 per year for three years to registered charities with a total annual expenditure of less than £40,000.
+The Trust has a particular interest in educationally disadvantaged people, whether adults or children.
+It will only fund core running costs and prefers to fund existing projects when other funding is coming to an end.

 Hodge Foundation